Moving successfully with pets

-Keep your pet's documentation with you and in a safe place.
-This includes current vaccination records as well as documentation on tattoo numbers, microchip numbers, license numbers, spay/neuter certificate, phone number for your current vet, and a recent photo of your pet.
+- Keep your pet's documentation in a safe, accessible place.
+Documentation includes vaccination records, microchip and license numbers, spay/neuter certificate, your current vet's contact information, and a recent photo of your pet.

-Consult your vet to ensure your pet is in good health for traveling.
-Your vet may also be able to provide other information relevant to moving with your pet to a new city or town.
+- Consult your vet to ensure your pet is in good health for traveling.
+Your vet may also be able to provide referral information if you're moving to a new city or town.

-Keep your pet properly secured while the movers are packing/transporting items.
-Regardless of how well-adjusted they may be, your pet may get "spooked" or "startled" by all the noise and activity -- and you may be too busy to notice him bolting out the door or the yard.
+- Keep your pet properly secured while items are being packed and transported.
+Regardless of how well-adjusted they may be, your pet may get spooked or startled by all the noise and activity.

-Keep your pet with you at all times, in a secure kennel or crate; or place them in a room that's "off-limits" (make sure you tell everyone, especially the movers); or have a trusted family member or friend watch your pet off-site while you manage the moving crew.
+- Keep your pet in a secure kennel or crate, or place them in a room that's off-limits (make sure you tell everyone, especially movers).
+Or have a trusted family member or friend watch your pet off-site while you or a moving crew haul boxes.

-Get your pet accustomed to car travel.
+- Get your pet accustomed to car travel.
 Take short trips at first, then gradually increase the time.
-If your pet just doesn't seem comfortable, consult with your vet who may be able to offer suggestions.
+If your pet just doesn't seem comfortable, consult your vet who may be able to offer suggestions for reducing pet anxiety.

-If you must transport your pet by air, give yourself ample time to research airline regulations.
+- If you must transport your pet on an airplane, give yourself ample time to research airline regulations.
 Consult with your vet, too, and take precautions to help ensure your pet's safety.

-Make advance accommodation arrangements for any overnight stops along the way to your new home.
-When traveling with a pet it's always best to call ahead and book pet-friendly lodgings to ensure you both have a place to stay for the night.
+- If you're moving to a new city or town, make accommodation arrangements in advance for any overnight stops.
+When traveling with a pet, it's always best to call ahead and book pet-friendly lodging to ensure you both have a place to stay.

-Research pet regulations (such as health regulations or quarantines, or required documentation) for your new home city or town.
-This is especially important if you are moving across international borders.
+- Research pet regulations (such as health regulations, quarantines, or required documentation) for your new home city or town.
+This is especially important if you're moving across international borders.